datashines/datashines.github.io/_posts/2021-02-21-How-I-received-my-Tier-1-Exceptional-Talent-UK-visa.md

 ## Tech Nation Endorsement Review

 I immediately started looking for a recourse.
-And as you can see in the rejection email, there is a provision to challenge the decision by requesting an [Endorsement Review](https://www.gov.uk/government/publications/endorsement-review-for-global-talent) with 28 days of the decision.
+And as you can see in the rejection email, there is a provision to challenge the decision by requesting an [Endorsement Review](https://www.gov.uk/government/publications/endorsement-review-for-global-talent) within 28 days of the decision.
 Essentially I needed to fill up an [Endorsement Review form](https://www.gov.uk/government/publications/global-talent-and-tier-1-exceptional-talent-endorsement-review-form) and email it to the Home Office.
 You can see my filled form below, which I emailed on 15th July, exactly 28 days after receiving the rejection email: